modernistik/Nmap-Parser/README.md

 that you should then use the "use lib '/install/path'" in your scripts.

-ACTIVESTATE PERL (Perl Package Manager) - MSWin32
+ActiveState Perl (Perl Package Manager) - MSWin32
 =================================================================

 Run this in the command prompt: